bwagner5/ds/README.md

 ## Usage

 ```
-$ ds is a CLI tool to compute stats for data sets
+$ ds is a CLI tool to compute stats for datasets

 Usage:
   ds [flags]